 Krista and Taylor plan to curate a list of acquisitions and appraisal related sessions at the SAA conference and share on social media.

 D. Annual report.
-Marcell will have to do the section’s annual report.
-The group discussed ideas to include: update of the welcome page, social media changes and challenges, progress on best practices resources, and of course outcome of the annual meeting.
+Marcella will have to do the section’s annual report.
+The group discussed ideas to include: update of the welcome page, social media changes and challenges, progress on best practices resources, and of course the outcome of the annual meeting.

 IV.
 Subcommittee reports

 A. Best Practices Subcommittee.
 Krista reported that progress is expected over the summer when numbers are more available.
 Pat has led efforts to add some material, including syllabi from people who teach appraisal, to the Zotero bibliography page.
-Some has been added, but more is expected over the summer.
+Some have been added, but more is expected over the summer.

 B. Outreach Subcommittee.
 The subcommittee has been keeping on keeping on.
 They promoted the call for an Early Career Member (now SAA is holding off on this call until the May SAA Council meeting).